Bash Guide for Beginners Chapter 5. The GNU sed stream editor

 sandy ~> cat test <html> <head><title>sed generated html</title></head> <body bgcolor="#ffffff"> <pre> line1 line2 line3 </pre> </body></html> sandy ~>

 This is not really how it is done; this example just demonstrates sed capabilities.
-See Section 6.3 for a more decent solution to this problem, using awk BEGIN and END constructs.
+See Chapter 6.
+The GNU awk programming language, Gawk variables for a more decent solution to this problem, using awk BEGIN and END constructs.

 |TIP: Easy sed